siberianfox/g2wiki/Flashing-g2core-with-Atmel-Studio-and-Atmel-ICE.md

-_This page is for uploading an already compiled G2 binary to a target board using Atmel Studio 6.2 (or greater) and the Atmel ICE programmer/debugger.
+_This page is for uploading an already compiled G2 binary to a target board using Atmel Studio 7 (or greater) and the Atmel ICE programmer/debugger.
 This requires Windows or a VM for AS6.
 Please see [Getting Started with G2](Getting-Started-with-G2) for information about other options._

+**Note: This page needs updating**

 ###Step 1 - Get the TinyG2.bin file

-**Option 1** - Compile your own using the instruction in [[Compiling G2 on Windows (Atmel Studio 6.2)]]
+**Option 1** - Compile your own using the instruction in [[Compiling G2 on Windows (Atmel Studio 7)]]

 **Option 2** - Get the tinyg2.bin binary firmware files from http://synthetos.github.io/g2/